CMS-Enterprise/easi-app/README.md

 There are multiple ways to run the Cypress tests:

-- Run `yarn run cypress run` to run the tests in the CLI.
-To have a slightly more interactive experience, you can instead run `yarn run cypress open`.
+- Run `yarn cypress run` to run the tests in the CLI.
+- To have a slightly more interactive experience, you can instead run `yarn cypress open`.
-  Note: the database, frontend, and backend must be running prior to starting the Cypress tests.
-The `APP_ENV` environment variable should be set to `test`.
+  - Note: the database, frontend, and backend must be running prior to starting the Cypress tests.
+  - Before each testing run, run `scripts/dev db:clean && scripts/dev db:seed` to reset the database to a pre-seeded state.
+  - The `APP_ENV` environment variable should be set to `test`.
 - `APP_ENV=test ./scripts/run-cypress-test-docker` : Run the Cypress tests,
   database, migrations, backend, and frontend locally in Docker, similar to how they run in CI.
 Running the tests in this way takes time, but is useful